iphillz/video_chopper/README.md

 6. **Access your API**
    - Once deployed, Coolify will provide a URL to access your API
    - You can now send requests to the API endpoints
+   - Access the Swagger UI documentation at `your-api-url/docs/`

 ### Environment Variables (Optional)